UPDATE: European Union –Tracing Working Documents

 In 2001, the European Council decided that assessments should be made of the economic, social and environmental effects of all new legislation proposed by the Commission.
 As these assessments are normally published in the SEC series they were often hard to track down, a contradiction of the EU’s public commitment to openness and transparency.
 In an attempt to remedy this situation, the Secretariat General of the Commission launched a comprehensive website containing all the background documents since 2003 and listing each proposal alongside its assessment.
 This has also led to a standardisation of practice in the production of impact assessments.
 Where reports are extremely long it is now normal practice to issue them only in English with a separate executive summary in English, French and German.

-New guidelines issued in 2004 aimed to reduce the length of COM documents, both to improve readability and to minimise translating costs (see press release IP/04/679 , available on the RAPID database).
+New guidelines issued in 2004 aimed to reduce the length of COM documents, both to improve readability and to minimise translating costs (see press release IP/04/679 , available on Press corner, previously known as the RAPID database).
 As a result, much of the statistical and other background information is now published separately as Commission staff working documents, or SEC documents, which are normally only available in English, French and German.

 From 2012, these documents have been re-labelled as SWD (Staff working documents).